ARM-DOE/sts/README.md

 1. _Source_ **Sender**: Removes validated bin from the bin store and updates the queue.

+1. _Source_ **Outgoing Manager**: For invalidated bins, the bin is made available to the next avaiable sending thread to be resent.

 1. _Target_ **File Watcher**: Watches for completed file and validates against its MD5.
 After validation, the file is renamed into the final destination and then logged.

   > An important note here is that files have to be renamed (moved) in the proper sorted order as determined by the Source Sender.
 To accomplish this, a custom HTTP header attribute is used by the sender to indicate which file it must follow.
 The Target File Watcher is responsible to make sure that a file gets moved only after its predecessor, if applicable, has been.

-1. _Source_ **Confirmation Poller**: When all parts of a file have been sent, the poller sends regular requests to the Target HTTP Server to confirm the file was received and validated.
+1. _Source_ **Validation Poller**: Once all parts of a file have been allocated to a bin, the poller sends periodic requests to the Target HTTP Server to confirm the file was received and validated.

-  > If, after some amount of time, no validation is confirmed then the file will be put back on the queue.
+  > If, after some number of failed attempts, no validation is confirmed then the file will be put back on the queue to be resent.

-1. _Source_ **Outgoing Manager**: For validated files, queue is updated (entry removed) and file deleted from disk (if configured to do so).
+1. _Source_ **Validation Poller**: For validated files, queue is updated (entry removed) and file deleted from disk (if configured to do so).

-1. _Source_ **Outgoing Manager**: For invalidated bins, the bin is made available to the next avaiable sending thread to be resent.

 ![Flowchart2](conf/sts-flow.png?raw=true)